Custom Manufacturing & Precision Machining Company

 FDM Finishing Options

-Screen PrintedAllPantone ColorsPrinting larger graphics or labels directly onto part surfaces
+Screen PrintedPLA, ABS, NylonPantone ColorsPrinting larger graphics or labels directly on partsToy surfaces (large graphics), equipment panels (instruction labels)

 Design Guidelines